Convert RTF to CSV

 Output CSV file (inventory.csv):

-Example 3: Converting Sales Data
+Example 3: Sales Report Data

-Input RTF file (sales.rtf):
+Input RTF file (sales_report.rtf):

-Output CSV file (sales.csv):
+Output CSV file (sales_report.csv):

-Frequently Asked Questions
+Frequently Asked Questions (FAQ)

-Q: What is CSV format and why is it widely used?
+Q: What is CSV format?

 Q: How do I open a CSV file in Excel?